Jaezmien/notitg-party/README.md

 # Theme

+Install [theme/](./theme) into your `Themes/` folder as is.
+Feel free to rename the folder. (e.g. The path should now look like `Themes/simply-party`)

 ## Note

-If your NotITG default theme folder isn't `simply-love-notitg`, please go to [metrics.ini](./theme/metrics.ini) and change `Global.FallbackTheme` to your folder's name.
+If your NotITG default theme folder isn't `simply-love-notitg`, please go to Party's [metrics.ini](./theme/metrics.ini) and change `Global.FallbackTheme` to your folder's name.

 This theme contains only the necessary files, and falls back on the default theme for a majority of its content.